 Throughout this prospectus, when we use the terms "we," "us," "our" or "DCP," we are referring either to DCP Midstream, LP itself or to DCP Midstream, LP and its operating subsidiaries collectively, as the context requires.
 References to DCP Operating refer to DCP Midstream Operating, LP, a 100% owned subsidiary of DCP, which may be the issuer of debt securities hereunder.
-References in this prospectus to our "general partner" refer to DCP Midstream GP, LP and/or DCP Midstream GP, LP, as the context requires.
+References in this prospectus to our "general partner" refer to DCP Midstream GP, LP and/or DCP Midstream GP, LLC, the general partner of DCP Midstream GP, LP, as the context requires.